 4 reasons why good design is worth investing in

 Thinking about bootstrapping your business?
-Keep design in the budget and I guarantee you’ll be surprised at just how big the return on investment is.
+Keep good design in the budget and I guarantee you’ll be surprised at just how big the return on investment is.

 Let’s face it, all of us in the Flying Solo community are bootstrapping some aspect of our business.
 Whether it’s handing out flyers or writing lines of code, there are things we’re willing to do ourselves.